-- 1. To try multi-copy printing without actual paper-printing, try...
+- 1. To try multi-copy printing without actual paper-printing, try any of these print drivers that may be installed on your PC...

 - CutePDF Writer

 - Microsoft XPS Document

+- Microsoft Print to PDF \\

 - OneNote

 - Snagit 12 print driver

-NOTE: If you use a PDF pseudo-printer, then enter the filename immediately when prompted.
-MS Windows O/S will block the calling program while it waits on the user to select a PDF filename.
+\\NOTE: If you use a PDF pseudo-printer, then enter the filename immediately when prompted.
+MS Windows O/S will block the calling program while it waits for the user to select a PDF filename.
 If this occurs during a Send/Receive Session (auto-printing), then the BBS session will time out.

-3.4 More Msg Settings: Message Numbering
+3.3 More Msg Settings: Message Numbering